 If you don’t have a dehydrator, you can place the berries on a baking tray and dry them in your oven on its lowest temperature.
 I’ve never done this with elderberries so I’m not sure how much time it would take.
 I would not recommned drying them outside as it would take several days for them to completely dry, even when the temperature is nice and hot, and the bugs may get to them first.
 If drying isn’t a good option for you, you can freeze the fresh berries and dethaw them for use later if that is a better option.
 You can also make elderberry juice and freeze it in that form as well.

 So I now have a quart of dried elderberries put away for winter and a quart of elderberry syrup in the refrigerator.
 Cold and flu season preparations are definitely underway here on the mountain!
-I can’t wait to share more with you here on the blog, over on Instagram and Facebook, and in my Letters To Natural Mamas emails over the coming months!
+I can’t wait to share more with you here on the blog, over on Instagram and Facebook, and in my Lunar Letters over the coming months!

 Love and light,